alvin-mk/requirement-analysis/README.md

 - Acceptance Criteria are specific conditions that a feature or functionality must meet to be considered complete and successful.They act as a bridge between the development team and stakeholders, ensuring everyone is aligned on what the final product should achieve.
 ### Importance of Acceptance Criteria in Requirement Analysis
 **Clarity and Conciseness** : Acceptance Criteria translate high-level requirements into clear, testable statements.This eliminates ambiguity and ensures the development team understands the desired outcome
+*Verifiable Conditions*: Each criterion should be defined in a way that allows for verification through testing.
+This helps confirm that the implemented functionality meets the user's needs.